MicrosoftDocs/dynamics365-guidance/guidance/business-processes/administer-to-operate-train-users-increase-adoption-overview.md

 ﻿---
 title: Train users and increase adoption overview
-description: Learn why training users is vital for successful adoption of Dynamics 365 and explore the tools, processes, stakeholders, and benefits of effective training strategies.
+description: Learn why training users is vital for successful adoption of Dynamics 365 and explore the tools, processes, and benefits of effective training strategies.
 author: rachel-profitt
 ms.author: raprofit
 ms.topic: overview